Supreme Court chews on Jack Daniel’s dog toy dispute

 Jack Daniel’s, based in Lynchburg, Tennessee, isn’t amused.

 “Jack Daniel’s loves dogs and appreciates a good joke as much as anyone.
-But Jack Daniel’s likes its customers even more, and doesn’t want them confused or associating its fine whiskey with dog poop,” wrote the company’s attorney Lisa Blatt in a filing with the high court ahead of Wednesday’s arguments.
-Audio is being live-streamed on the court’s website.
+But Jack Daniel’s likes its customers even more, and doesn’t want them confused or associating its fine whiskey with dog poop,” wrote the company’s attorney Lisa Blatt in a filing with the high court.

 Blatt wrote that Jack Daniel’s “welcomes jokes at its expense” but that the toy VIP sells misleads customers, profits “from Jack Daniel’s hard-earned goodwill” and associates its “whiskey with excrement.”